mr2chowd/linux_shortcuts/linux_shortcuts.md

 ## Linux Services

 As per details shared by the development team, the new application release has some dependencies on the back end.
-There are some packages/services that need to be installed on all app servers under **Stratos Datacenter**.
+There are some packages/services that need to be installed on all app servers under **Vancouver Datacenter**.
 As per requirements please perform the following steps:

 a.
 Install **httpd** package on all the application servers.